AhnafTalukder/HarvardMuseumDiscovery/README.md

 Submitted by: **Ahnaf Talukder**

- **Inspire history is a tool that exposes users to the collection of artifacts (artowrk, sculptures, records, etc.) at the Harvard Museum in a random way.**
+ **Inspire history is a tool that exposes users to the collection of artifacts (artwork, sculptures, records, etc.) at the Harvard Museum in a random way.**

 Time spent: **10** hours spent in total